Complaint Investigation & Disciplinary Process

 Receiving notice from the Insurance Council of Manitoba that a person is the subject of a complaint can be an unfamiliar and unsettling experience.
 The following is an overview of the process to assist individuals in focusing on the allegations and responses rather than the process itself.

 The Council has obtained its authority through delegation by the Superintendent of Insurance in the province.
 The establishment of the Insurance Council of Manitoba is outlined in Regulation 227/91.
 Council may investigate a complaint that involves an insurance agent, broker or adjuster or the distribution of insurance by an intermediary, and has the authority to take disciplinary action with respect to a licence holder or a former licence holder.
-Council may also make application to the Court of Queens’ Bench for a compliance order for violation of a provision of the Insurance Act of Manitoba or its regulations which involves issues within its delegated authority.
+Council may also make application to the Court of King’s Bench for a compliance order for violation of a provision of The Insurance Act of Manitoba or its regulations which involves issues within its delegated authority.
 The majority of complaints investigated involve current licence holders (“licensees”).

-Complaints can be generated from different sources including a member of the public, another licence holder, or an external regulator (e.g. Superintendent of Insurance).
+Complaints can be generated from different sources including a member of the public, another licence holder, a public domain, or an external regulator (e.g. Superintendent of Insurance).
 Council can initiate an investigation (e.g. misrepresentation on an application or renewal, holding out, failure to maintain errors and omissions insurance, unlicensed activity) and complaints from anonymous sources may be considered.
 Complaints from outside sources must be made in writing and should be on the complaint form located on the Council website.

 Upon receipt of a complaint, the first step is to determine whether or not the issues fall within the mandate of the Council.
 The allegations are considered with respect to whether they could constitute a violation of The Insurance Act of Manitoba, its Regulations, Licensing Rules and/or the applicable Code of Conduct.